katsuhiko/docker-php-fpm/README.md

 # docker-php-fpm-base

-I added the library I always use to php-fpm.
+I added the library I always use to php:7.2-fpm-stretch.

 The following libraries were added.